aschonely83/beer_finder/README.md

 # BeerFinder

 Welcome to the Beer Finder Gem.
-You are able to use the cli to access information about breweies through the Open Brewery DB.
+You are able to use the cli to access information about breweries through the Open Brewery DB.

 ## Installation